 But You Don’t Have To Have Money To Be Happy

 Every so often a list comes out naming the happiest places in America.
 In 2014, four cities in my adopted state of Louisiana were on the list.

 This is proof positive that you don’t need money to make you happy because Louisiana is consistently ranked at the bottom on lists of the poorest states; currently, we’re sitting at 49, thanks, Mississippi!

 Why is this?

 I can give you some insight as to why one of them, Lafayette, was on that list.
 My boyfriend went to college there and this is what he told me when I mentioned the study to him, keep in mind that Lafayette is in the heart of Acadiana, which you may know better as Cajun country, “Cajuns like to eat, drink, dance, and fuck.”

-You can drink in public which I know makes some puritans clutch their pearls with visions of hellfire and anarchy dancing in their stupid little heads, but I assure you, the vast majority of people here do it responsibly and it does make things like fairs and festivals more fun.
+You can drink in public, which I know makes some Puritans clutch their pearls with visions of hellfire and anarchy dancing in their stupid little heads.
+Still, I assure you, the vast majority of people here do it responsibly and it does make things like fairs and festivals more fun.

 The go cup is something that the rest of the country should embrace.
 If they want to be as happy as we are down here anyway.

-Dancing in Lafayette means Zydeco and if you haven’t done it, you simply don’t know what you’re missing.
+Dancing in Lafayette means Zydeco; if you haven’t done it, you simply don’t know what you’re missing.
 Dancing Zydeco in Lafayette is one of the most fun things I have ever done.
-There is just such a joyousness to it, I can’t explain it but dearly wish you all will experience it one day.
+There is just such a joyousness to it, I can’t explain it, but dearly wish you all will experience it one day.